RESOURCES for Your Animal Projects

 All of these informational resources can be accessed online at https://ohiopork.org/ractopamine-free/.
 If you have any questions or concerns, please contact Dr. Steven Moeller, Professor/Swine Extension Specialist, The Ohio State University at Moeller.29@osu.edu, or 614-565-6344.
 The Ohio Pork Council can also be contacted at pork@ohiopork.org, or 614-882-5887.

-NOT REQUIRED FOR 2022 - Gallia County Junior Fair Hog ID Form and Reading the Universal Swine Ear Notching System
+REQUIRED FOR 2024 - Gallia County Junior Fair Hog ID Form and Reading the Universal Swine Ear Notching System

 • .The 4 pictures should look like.
 Hog ID Picture Examples Remember it's both sides, front, and back shot in color.
 Make sure the pictures show both ears' notches..